 The story follows Dominic Barratt who is torn between the vows he has taken and his powerful feelings for Hazel.
-It concludes with him being released from the priesthood and the door is left open for sequels so that Dominic can continue helping people in trouble.
+It concludes with the door being left open for sequels so that Dominic can continue helping people in trouble.

 "Although ‘My Brother’s Keeper’ is not a thriller like Mr Calder’s earlier novel ‘Payback’, it’s no less gripping, and the wonderfully dry humour that pervades Father Dominic Barratt’s existence makes this book a joy to read.
 Relevant, as well as being surprisingly sexy and action-packed, these glimpses into the life of a Catholic priest are never less than mesmerizing." - Doug Watts, Literary editor